 As per the current government guidance, all childcare and education sectors have been able to open as of the 8 March 2021.
 However, we are aware that some schools, education and childcare providers are still being affected by localised COVID-19 outbreaks.
 Where COVID-19 related childcare issues do arise, the following guidance is applicable for NHS staff.

-Your staff may continue to experience difficulty managing childcare responsibilities and finding appropriate childcare during this time.
+Your staff may experience difficulty managing childcare responsibilities and finding appropriate childcare during this time.
 Employers should exercise discretion and use the flexibilities they already have in place to support staff.

 Where staff are not self-isolating but are absent from work due to childcare issues, employers should refer to their local policies and procedures to determine pay.
 Parents have a right to parental leave of up to 18 weeks that they can exercise if they have exhausted their annual leave entitlements during the pandemic.